country-house_1024

 By Joseph Marovitch

-The question is do you sell it or rent it?
+The question is, do you sell it or rent it?
 If you sell it and it is a secondary home, you must pay income tax on it, unless you place the property, as a primary residence, in the name of your spouse or child who is over 18 years of age, and preferably the person with the lowest income.
-If you do place the name of the owner of the second house as your wife or child, then there are implications that must be discussed with your accountant.
+If you do place the name of the owner of the second property as your wife or child, then there are implications that must be discussed with your accountant.

 Renting, on the other hand, can be a great option.
 Is there a market for nice cottages by the lake?
 The answer is yes, there is a great demand for country cottage rentals.

-To rent a country home there is an issue that must be verified first.
-Some municipalities do not allow short-term rentals of country homes, therefore, you must check with your municipality if there is a by-law restricting rentals.
+To rent a country home, there is an issue that must be verified first.
+Some municipalities do not allow short-term rentals of country homes, therefore, you must check with your municipality if there is a bylaw restricting rentals.
 If there is no restriction, you must then apply and obtain a permit to operate a rental vacation property from both the local municipality and Tourism Quebec.

 Renting… can be a great option.
 Is there a market for nice cottages by the lake?
 The answer is yes, there is a great demand for country cottage rentals…